 The ELENL dose-dependently reduced spontaneous motor activity, ketamine-induced hyperlocomotion, and apomorphine climbing behaviour, similar to the effects of risperidone.
 These findings suggest that ELENL possesses antipsychotic-like activity against the positive symptoms of psychosis.
 Previous studies have confirmed that atypical antipsychotic-like drugs alleviate symptoms such as spontaneous motor activity, ketamine-induced hyperactivity, and apomorphine-induced stereotypic climbing behaviour [17, 22].
 The discovery that ELENL mitigated spontaneous motor activity, hyperactivity, and apomorphine-induced stereotypic climbing behaviour indicates its potential role in addressing psychosis.
 The ability of apomorphine to induce stereotypy is well characterized and documented to be mediated through the stimulation of dopamine receptors [23].
 The dopamine hypothesis, a well-known theory regarding the pathophysiology of psychosis, posits that the blockade of dopamine receptors is a common mechanism of action for most antipsychotic agents [24].
 Therefore, ELENL's significant attenuation of stereotyped behaviour induced by apomorphine in mice may be linked to its anti-dopaminergic activity.
 Ketamine-induced hyperlocomotion and stereotypy also represent aspects of the positive symptoms of schizophrenia [25], and antipsychotic agents are known to alleviate these symptoms.
 Furthermore, biochemical data have shown that dopaminergic and glutamatergic neurotransmitters are involved in central nervous system excitation [26].
 The hyperlocomotion and stereotypic behaviours induced by ketamine are partly attributed to the blockade of NMDA receptors located on inhibitory GABAergic neurons in the mesolimbic brain regions, which leads to disinhibition and increased neuronal excitability [27].
 Additionally, ketamine may act as an indirect dopamine agonist, explaining its induction of behavioural stimulation [25].

 In this study, ELENL reduced the increase in locomotor activity caused by ketamine, as evidenced by a decreased number of line crossings.
 These findings suggest that ELENL may be a promising agent for managing schizophrenia-like hyperactivity resulting from NMDA receptor blockade within the inhibitory GABAergic system, a condition often regarded as associated with schizophrenia-related behavioural hyperactivity [28].
 ELENL was found to alleviate ketamine-induced cognitive deficits in the Y-maze test in a dose-dependent manner.
-Similarly, risperidone also demonstrated effectiveness, as previously reported by Ben-Azu et al. (2018) [22] who noted the improvement of cognitive deficits in the Y-maze test through antipsychotic drugs.
+Similarly, risperidone also demonstrated effectiveness, as previously reported by Ben-Azu et al. [22], who noted the improvement of cognitive deficits in the Y-maze test through antipsychotic drugs.
 The potential of ELENL to enhance cognitive functions in psychotic disorders was evaluated using a mouse model repeatedly treated with ketamine and assessed through the Y-maze test.
 The Y-maze test is a well-established experimental paradigm frequently used to evaluate the memory-enhancing properties of various agents in rodents [29].
 This test is based on the observation that rodents tend to remember the sequence of arm entries, a phenomenon known as spontaneous alternations.
 Rodents typically recall the last arm they entered to choose an alternative arm, making the Y-maze an appropriate model for assessing short-term working memory [30].
 The finding that ELENL significantly mitigates cognitive dysfunction induced by ketamine in a dose-dependent manner suggests that this plant could be valuable in managing memory deficits in psychotic patients.
 Cognitive dysfunction is particularly relevant, given its substantial impact on the quality of life of individuals with psychosis [31].